-Rebecca Buckwalter-Poza is a Fellow with the Legal Progress team at American Progress, focusing on access to justice and civil rights issues.
+Rebecca Buckwalter-Poza is a fellow for Legal Progress at American Progress, focusing on access to justice and civil rights issues.
 Prior to joining American Progress, she worked on progressive political, policy, and legal projects on five continents.

 Buckwalter-Poza graduated from Harvard College with honors and received her J.D. from Yale Law School.
-She clerked for the Honorable Margaret A. Ryan on the U.S. Court of Appeals for the Armed Forces, as well as the Honorable Juan R. Torruella on the U.S. Court of Appeals for the First Circuit.
+She clerked for Judge Margaret A. Ryan on the U.S. Court of Appeals for the Armed Forces, as well as the Judge Juan R. Torruella on the U.S. Court of Appeals for the 1st Circuit.